Networks

 • Good — Indicates that the overall health score of the network is good.

-• Fair — Indicates the overall health score of the network is sub-optimal.
+• Fair — Indicates that the overall health score of the network is sub-optimal.

-• Poor — Indicates the overall health score of the network is poor.
+• Poor — Indicates that the overall health score of the network is poor.

-• None — Indicates the network is inactive.
+• None — Indicates that the network is inactive.

 State